How to Cook a Small Fully Cooked Ham

 5. Spaetzle Gravy For a German take on things, make these German noodles, gravy and why not toss in some braised red cabbage.

-6. Scalloped Potatoes/Au Gratin: You can never go wrong with creamy, cheesy potatoes!
+6. Scalloped Potatoes/Au Gratin: You can never go wrong with creamy or cheesy potatoes – try this extra fancy combo Leek, Carrot & Potato Gratin

 7. Corn on the cob: Sweet corn on the cob is a classic side dish that pairs well with ham.
 You can grill or boil the corn and serve it with butter and salt.